open-telemetry/opentelemetry-operator/docs/api.md

         <td><b><a href="#opentelemetrycollectorspectargetallocatorenvindex">env</a></b></td>
         <td>[]object</td>
         <td>
-          ENV vars to set on the OpenTelemetry TargetAllocator's Pods.<br/>
+          ENV vars to set on the OpenTelemetry TargetAllocator's Pods.
+These can then in certain cases be consumed in the config file for the TargetAllocator.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>filterStrategy</b></td>
         <td>string</td>
         <td>
-          FilterStrategy determines how to filter targets before allocating them among the collectors.<br/>
+          FilterStrategy determines how to filter targets before allocating them among the collectors.
+The only current option is relabel-config (drops targets based on prom relabel_config).<br/>
         </td>
         <td>false</td>
       </tr><tr>